 1.3.1.4 IV-E/IV-B Recommendations Report

-The Contractor shall develop and provide a recommendations report specific to IV-E and IV-B that outlines changes to optimize federal claiming and the manner to implement those changes into the current Agency IV-E State Plan and PACAP on a quarterly basis and ultimately into the redesigned PACAP.
-Recommendations and options shall include transition, implementation, and data collection guidance to support any new claiming.
+The Contractor shall develop and provide a recommendations report specific to IV-E and IV-B that outlines changes to optimize federal claiming and the manner to implement those changes into the current Agency IV-E State Plan and PACAP.
+The Contractor shall complete a comprehensive review of the entire DHS IV-E state plan, including the IV-E Prevention Plan, as a basis for making recommendations.
+Recommendations shall include transition, implementation, and data collection guidance to support any new claiming.

 The Departments are also interested in exploring opportunities for braiding federal funding streams for programs and services traditionally provided under Title IV-E and IV-B programs as well as the Family First Prevention Act of 2018.
 For example, opportunities to leverage Title XIX funding for treatment services within residential settings.